Azure/durabletask/README.md

 * Provider model for the TaskOrchestrationDispatcher.
 ServiceBus should just be one of the providers.
 We want providers on top of Azure Storage, Amazon's Simple Workflow Service, MS-SQL.
 * Provider model for the instance store.
 Currently it is tied to Azure tables.
 Need providers for MS-SQL and probably some NoSQL stores.
 * Out-of-box integration with standard IoC libraries (AutoFac, Unity etc) for registering TaskOrchestration and TaskActivity objects.
+* Better indexing support for the Azure table based instance store
 * Change tracing to use EventSource rather than TraceSource
 * Library of standard task activities and sub orchestrations that perform domain specific operations e.g. a SaaS connector library for integrating with Twilio, FB, Twitter, Skype etc OR a library for managing cloud resources like AWS EC2 instances or S3 buckets etc.